IN-SPIRE Grant Program

 • IN-SPIRE awards are not meant to be considered supplements to existing grants.
 We will consider an application to be used in conjunction with an existing grant if it shows the IN-SPIRE project could successfully leverage a new award or renewal.

 • Research projects submitted to a previous IN-SPIRE call for proposals but not selected for an award may be re-submitted.
-An accompanying cover letter should note how the current proposal differs from the original submission and how the reviewers’ comments are addressed.
+An accompanying cover letter (1 page) should note how the current proposal differs from the original submission and how the reviewers’ comments were addressed.

 • Animal Studies